 He received the Astronautics Prize from the French Association of Aeronautics and Astronautics (AAAF) in 2001.
 He was named Via Satellite magazine’s 2005 Satellite Executive of the Year and received the Lifetime Achievement Award in 2007 from the Asia-Pacific Satellite Communications Council (APSCC).
 In 2011 he was inducted into the Hall of Fame of the Society of Satellite Professionals International (SPPI) and received the Icarus Prize from the French association of professional aerospace journalists (AJPAE).
 In 2014 he received a Laureate Award from Aviation Week & Space Technology magazine.

-Jean-Yves Le Gall holds the rank of Officer in both the Legion of Honour and the National Order of Merit in France.
+Jean-Yves Le Gall holds the rank of Commander of the National Order of Merit and Officer in the Legion of Honour in France.
 He has also been awarded the Order of Friendship by the Russian Federation and the Order of the Rising Sun, Gold and Silver Star, by the government of Japan.